 Your donation will ensure that BCP has the necessary funds to support our schools with special projects.
 You can specify which school or initiative as needed.
 If you are interested in making a donation, please click here.

 Individuals, corporations, and businesses can all make in-kind donations that include physical materials and objects, professional expertise, services, or rent-free space.
 If you are interested in making an in-kind donation, please email firstname.lastname@example.org.

 Individuals, corporations, and businesses can all share their most valuable resource: time.
 BCP is always looking for volunteers to support the BCP schools.
 If you are interested in volunteering, please complete the Volunteer Interest Form.

 Muriel Berkley Innovation Fund

 BCP created the Muriel Berkeley Innovation Fund in 2016 to honor BCP’s founder Dr. Berkeley and to invest in and plan for the future of BCP schools.
 Funds contributed to the Muriel Berkeley Innovation Fund multiply through the earnings of an investment account, allowing BCP to withdraw yearly dividends.
 We believe taking a strategic and proactive approach will allow this fund to provide substantially for our schools for many years to come.
 If you are interested in contributing to the Muriel Berkeley Innovation Fund, please click here.

 As Dr. Berkeley has said, “My seventy-year supply of memories is filled with children and teachers energized by the thrill of skill building and learning.
-New tools such as Direct Instruction, CHAMPS, Core Knowledge, NWEA assessments, Restorative Practices, and Singapore math are but a few of the innovations that have made our schools successful.
+New tools such as Direct Instruction, CHAMPS, Core Knowledge, and Restorative Practices are but a few of the innovations that have made our schools successful.
 But we need to keep the ideas flowing and accessible to our schools and all children in Baltimore.”